andrewmathies/Runner2020/Docs/plan.md

     - animator with running and jumping animations
     - jump script with Mario physics
 - gamemanager
-    - whatever name Darin is using manager. place new background/floor objects into the scene at some interval
+    - Moving object manager.
+(Darin) place new background/floor objects into the scene at some interval
-    - Midi parser. begin parsing the midi file for the specified song
+    - Midi parser. begin parsing the midi file
-    - ObstacleManager. using a lock with audio manager, begin reading Events from the Queue in Midi Parser script.
+    - ObstacleManager. using a lock with audio manager, begin reading Midi data and placing obstacles
-        Generate an Obstacle if event is of correct type, sleep the delta time of the event, then read another event.
-        If Queue is empty, call function on Darin's script to
-            1. stop generating new background objects
-            2. call function on each existing background object to stop moving
-    - audio manager. using a lock with ObstacleManager,  begin playing song for level
+    - audio manager. using a lock with ObstacleManager,  begin playing audio for level

 all songs must have at least one good Midi track.